 Celena was selected to serve on Mayor Rahm Emanuel’s Education Transition team, the Mayor’s Early Childhood Task Force and also as one Leadership Greater Chicago fellow in 2011, participating in an intensive leadership training and partnership-building program that examines some of the key issues facing the Chicago metropolitan area.
 In 2008, Celena was selected as the Erie House Emerging Leader for the Bank of America Neighborhood Excellence Leadership Program with 90 other emerging leaders from organizations nationwide that received the 2008 Bank of America Neighborhood Builder Award.
+Most recently she was appointed as a member to the National Board of the National Council of La Raza (NCLR) and to the City of Chicago’s Community Development Commission.

-Additionally, Celena has been an eight-year member on the advisory board of the Inspiration Corporation - a nonprofit organization that helps people who are affected by homelessness and poverty - improve their lives and increase self-sufficiency through the provision of social services, employment training, placement and housing.
-As a previous full time board member, Celena helped to facilitate the planning, organization and final completion of one of the first non-profit business mergers in Chicago.
+Additionally, Celena has been an eight-year member on the advisory board of the Inspiration Corporation, a nonprofit organization that helps people who are affected by homelessness and poverty improve their lives and increase self-sufficiency through the provision of social services, employment training, placement and housing.
+As a previous full-time board member, Celena helped to facilitate the planning, organization and final completion of one of the first non-profit business mergers in Chicago.

 Dedicated to the community, Celena is also involved with a number of other programs, including the following: